chtefi/find-non-translated-keys-resx/README.md

 # find-non-translated-keys-resx
-Find the keys that are not translated in your .NET resx files.
+Find the keys that are not translated in your .NET resx language files.

+It expects all the keys in your neutral language (`Settings.aspx.rex`) resource file exist in your others languages files (`Settings.aspx.fr.resx`).

 ## How to use it
 Clone the repo and execute: